SanjeetShukla01/ml-ops-production/notes.md

  python train_api.py –experiment-name Loan_prediction
 ```

-pydantic vs dataclass when to use.
+- Pydantic vs dataclass when to use which
-Why it is named fast-api
+- Why it is named fast-api
+- Warnings:

+` UserWarning: X does not have valid feature names, but RandomForestClassifier was fitted with feature names
+  warnings.warn(
+`

+### Run Commands
 ```cmd
 # FastAPI
  uvicorn loan_pred_app:app --reload